nhn/tui.editor/apps/editor/docs/extended-autolinks.md

 ### Extended Autolinks

 The Extended Autolinks is the specification which is supported by [GFM](https://github.github.com/gfm).
-It is possible to make the Autolinks be recognised in a greater number of conditions.
+The specification makes the Autolinks be recognized in a greater number of conditions.
 For example, if the text has `www.` with a valid domain, it will be recognized as the Autolinks like as below.

 ![image](https://user-images.githubusercontent.com/37766175/80473018-7f226080-8980-11ea-8e4c-e1ff2ccd6a67.png)